Westminster Presbyterian Church (Los Angeles): Rev. Dr. James E. Jones

 The 1960s saw increased visibility for Westminster Presbyterian Church because of the community and political activism of its new pastor.
 Rev. James E. Jones, formerly pastor at St. John's Presbyterian Church in Detroit and director of the St. John's Community House, became the new leader at Westminster.
-Church members reported that Rev. Jones had "already captured the hearts of the membership and [had] proposed an impressive program for the church.
+Church members reported that Jones had "already captured the hearts of the membership and [had] proposed an impressive program for the church.
 Membership reached approximately 1,600, according to news reports.

 In 1963, Jones traveled to Brazil for a 30-day, nine-city trip to build bridges with Brazilian churches.
 Previously the church created a two-year fraternal pastoral relationship with Brazilian Rev. Zacharias Bravo.
-Rev. Bravo was responsible for evangelism and established 85 neighborhood prayer and Bible study groups during his tenure.
+Bravo was responsible for evangelism and established 85 neighborhood prayer and Bible study groups during his tenure.

-During the tenure of Rev. Jones, in the early 1960s, Frederick K. C. Price, who later became an author, televangelist and founder of the Los Angeles-based Crenshaw Christian Center, was an active member of Westminster Presbyterian Church.
+During the tenure of Jones, in the early 1960s, Frederick K. C. Price, who later became an author, televangelist and founder of the Los Angeles-based Crenshaw Christian Center, was an active member of Westminster Presbyterian Church.

 Jones served on the Los Angeles Board of Education from 1965 to 1969 and was elected Board president in 1968.
 He was the first African American to be elected to that office, where he advocated for voluntary busing to integrate Los Angeles schools.
-Following the 1965 Watts Riots, California governor Edmund G. “Pat” Brown, Sr. named Jones to the eight-member McCone Commission to study the factors behind the riots and opportunities for future corrections.
-In 1966, President Lyndon B. Johnson invited Jones to serve on the White House's planning conference called “To Fulfill These Rights.”
+Following the 1965 Watts Riots, California governor Edmund G. "Pat" Brown, Sr. named Jones to the eight-member McCone Commission to study the factors behind the riots and opportunities for future corrections.
+In 1966, President Lyndon B. Johnson invited Jones to serve on the White House's planning conference called "To Fulfill These Rights."
 Jones was an active member of the National Association for the Advancement of Colored People (NAACP) and marched with the Rev. Martin Luther King, Jr. in Selma, Alabama.
 Jones was also a consultant to the national advisory committee planning the children's television program Sesame Street.